MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Experiment

 \subsection{Ablation Study}

-As shown in Table~\ref{tab:ablation-MulFeRL-math}, we ablate three core components of MulFeRL: (1) Multi-turn regeneration (disabling regeneration so no additional turns are triggered, reducing training to single-turn GRPO), (2) Cross-turn DPO loss (removing the DPO objective and relying on GRPO updates only), and (3) Feedback injection (replacing structured injection with a plain prompting variant that provides the same feedback content but without the injection structure).
-Performance degrades in all ablations, indicating that each component contributes materially to MulFeRL.
-Disabling multi-turn regeneration leads to the largest drop, consistent with the fact that single-turn scalar rewards provide weak learning signal on failed samples.
-Removing the cross-turn DPO objective while keeping regeneration also results in a clear decline, suggesting that regeneration alone does not reliably translate feedback-induced improvements into stable training signal: when feedback is effective, the regenerated group often becomes uniformly correct, making within-turn contrast signals sparse, and a cross-turn preference constraint helps consolidate the improvement direction.
-Finally, ablating feedback injection consistently hurts performance, implying that structured injection conditions the model’s reasoning on feedback more faithfully than plain prompting, improving feedback utilization and stabilizing training.
+As shown in Table~\ref{tab:ablation-MulFeRL-math}, we ablate three core components of MulFeRL: (1) feedback-guided regeneration, where no additional feedback turns are triggered and training reduces to single-turn GRPO; (2) FCO, where regeneration is retained but cross-state credit assignment is removed, leaving only GRPO updates on contrastive groups; and (3) feedback injection, where the fixed-slot structured injection is replaced with a plain prompting variant that provides the same feedback content without the injection structure.
+All ablations degrade performance, showing that each component is useful.
+Removing feedback-guided regeneration causes the largest degradation, confirming that progress induction is crucial for recovering learning signal from all-failed rollout groups.
+Removing FCO substantially hurts performance, showing that regeneration alone does not fully convert feedback-induced progress into trainable signal: when feedback moves an all-failed group to an all-solved group, within-state GRPO has no reward contrast to optimize, and cross-state FCO is needed to consolidate the improvement.
+Finally, replacing structured feedback injection with plain prompting leads to consistent declines, suggesting that the fixed-slot injection helps the model condition on feedback more reliably.
+Overall, MulFeRL benefits from combining feedback-guided progress induction, cross-state credit assignment, and structured feedback utilization.